 The Univision-Marco Rubio flap over whether the network tried to strong-arm the Florida Senator is widening.

-On Tuesday, presidential candidates Rick Perry and John Huntsman said they were boycotting an upcoming televised debate on Univision, scheduled for January 29th, because they say the network treated Rubio unethically, according to The Miami Herald.
-A short while later, Michele Bachmann and Mitt Romney joined the boycott, Fox News Latino confirmed.
+On Tuesday, presidential candidates Rick Perry and Jon Huntsman said they were boycotting an upcoming televised debate on Univision, scheduled for January 29th, because they say the network treated Rubio unethically, according to The Miami Herald.
+Other candidates may join the boycott, the newspaper said.

 In an open letter to the Republican National Committee, U.S. Congressman David Rivera and state representatives Carlos López-Cantera and Erik Fresen are calling on Republican presidential aspirants to boycott the network until it apologizes to Rubio.